TagesWoche/abstimmungen2016/README.md

 Overview page for Regierungsrats- und Grossratswahlen in Basel-Stadt 2016.
 For the visualisations, we used highcharts.

+## Get the project

+Download or clone the project and run `npm install` and `bower install` in order to get all files.

 ## Build & development

-Install all dependencies with `npm install` and the run `bower install`.
 To start the local server, run `grunt serve` and to build the project run `grunt build`.